mpampuch/git-notes/README.md

 ## NOTE:

 Practice git best practices by adding a `--outfile` parameter to `nf-whisper` that allows you to change the default file name of `transcription.txt`
+- Can also add an option to try a smaller model on retry

 ## Resetting commits